It's a little before 6 p.m. on a recent Thursday night. Two members of the Boston Police Gang Unit careen through Roxbury.

 The known gang member in the white car didn't have a valid license and could have been arrested.
 But the officers had the car towed and let him go with a citation.
 The favor now could pay better dividends later.

-"You treat people with respect, you get respect," said Officer Hardy.
+"You treat people with respect, you get respect," said a Gang Unit officer.

 According to Boston Police data, last year, there were 226 shootings in the city, 33 of them fatal.
 Two months into the new year, there have been 20 shootings, leaving four men dead.